 4. Indira Sagar Lake – Madhya Pradesh

-Indira Sagar Lake is one of the largest man-made lakes in India.
+Indira Sagar Lake is one of the natural and man-made lakes in India.
 It is the second-largest power source in the country that provides water to the villages around.
 The lake is formed by the water of the Narmada River.

 Area – 627 square km